-I booked my return ticket and I made sure to stay until the official end date as my presence is mandatory until the end and I have to take the exams in Tours.
-I announced the date of my departure at least 1 month before leaving to the residence hall staff or to my private landlord.
-I have set an appointment to realize the inventory of fixtures.
+I booked my return ticket ONLY once I have had the official end date of the semester and ONLY after I received the official date of my last exam I informed my CROUS (or private) residence about my departure date at least one month beforehand, making sure I set an appointment for the inventory of fixtures (état des lieux).
 I took all of my exams.
 1 week maximum before leaving, I went to the International Relations Office to announce my departure and have my documents signed if required (certificate of departure).
-A few days before the date of my departure, I made an appointment with the residence hall staff or with my landlord in order to establish the apartment inventory and condition report before leaving.
+Right before my departure, I pass my inventory of fixtures (état des lieux) appointment with the CROUS (or private) residence staff (or landlord), in order to get my security deposit back.
 I brought some objects I don't need anymore (Plates, glasses, cups, forks, spoons, cooking devices) to the International Relations Office.
 Those objects will be given for free to the next students during the ESN give away fair J (I made sure I washed the objects before bringing them).
 I closed my bank account.
-I cancelled all of my subscriptions (Insurances, phone, internet, electricity, Fil Bleu/Bus) I warned the CAF office about my departure date.
+I cancelled all of my subscriptions (Insurances, phone, internet, electricity, Fil Bleu/Bus) I warned the CAF office about my departure date (if applicable).
 I joined the ESN Tours goodbye party!
-I took plenty of photos of Tours, of my friends to keep a lot of fun souvenirs/ memories.
+I took plenty of photos of Tours and of my friends, allowing me to keep lots of good memories.
 I bought some local gifts from Tours for my family and friends.
 AFTER MY DEPARTURE I become an ambassador of the University of Tours!
 I talked to other students and to my friends and tell them how great my experience in Tours was.
 I convince my friends to come as well so that I can come and visit them and use this excuse to come back to Tours!
 I send a postcard to the International Relations Office to make them discover my city or my country.
 Added to this, my postcard will help them decorate their office!
 I wait patiently for my transcript of records.
 It will be sent either in February (for the 1st semester) or in July (for the 2nd semester).
 I keep on smiling.
-This was so great. $\stackrel{\bigodot}{\odot}$
+My "tourangelle" adventure was great!